elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Ransomware is the leading malware problems exemplified by 2021 cases like Colonial Pipeline, JBS Foods and the NBA
 - Typical attack vector is a phishing email using XSS attack to install the ransomware
 - Exploits vulnerabilities that allow running malicious code on the target computer (eg. unpatched security holes)
-- Ransomware can also be installed by a victim directly as part of what they believe is a legitimate application
+- Ransomware can also be installed by a victim via compromised applications

 Notes: